Select another wine

 ‘Bonjolais’

-Red Wine | Valle de Uco - Argentina
+Bonarda | Valle de Uco - Argentina

 About

-This carbonic-maceration Bonarda shows a different, fresher expression of the most planted grape varietal in Argentina.
+This partial carbonic-maceration Bonarda shows a different, fresher expression of the most planted grape varietal in Argentina.
 Bonarda has always remained in the shadow of Malbec in Argentina, but as a generally lower-tannin grape than Malbec that is rarely put in new oak, this grape is great for people who like fruit-forward profiles and varietal character.
 The name of this bottling of course refers to the wines of Beaujolais Nouveau that are made in the same carbonic style.
 The fruit for this wine comes from the Arboleda vineyard in Tupungato (a sub-region of Mendoza) and is trained as a pergola on a high wire.
 This system helps to protect fruit from the intense Argentine sun, retaining acidity in the fruit.

 Stats